 Melanocytic tumors in goats are rare.
 They are most common in middle-aged or older animals and possibly in Angoras.
 There may be a site predilection for the coronary band and udder.
 Lesions are seen as solitary or multiple masses with variable pigmentation on cut surface.
 Most tend to grow rapidly, and metastasis is common.

-Last full review/revision July 2011 by Alice Villalobos, DVM, DPNAP; Margaret Finlay, BVMS, MRCVS
+Last full review/revision July 2011 by Alice E. Villalobos, DVM, DPNAP; Margaret Finlay, BVMS, MRCVS